Daniel J. Frey

 The fear was fed upon and made black people 3/5's of a human.

-The fear was fed when states declared they did not have to obey a federal government.
+The fear was fueled when states declared they did not have to obey the federal government.

-The fear was fed when the civil war fought to bind a nation as one failed to stop the fear of equality.
+The fear was fueled during the Civil War, which was fought to unite a nation but ultimately failed to quell the fear of equality.

 Reconstruction was that brief time when black people were given equal rights.